 Section 3 - Impeachment and Removal

 Clause 1.
 Grounds for impeachment shall include serious abuse of membership privileges, neglect of the duties set forth in the GBB Constitution, or deliberate violation of the GBB Constitution.

 Clause 2.
-Impeachment proceedings may be initiated by any of the following four methods:
+Impeachment proceedings may be initiated by one of the following methods:

+Subclause 1.
+A request submitted in the form of a petition signed by the majority of the GBB board members.

 Subclause 2.
-A request submitted in the form of a petition signed by three of the four coordinators.

-Subclause 3.
-A request submitted in the form of a petition signed by one or more officers of no fewer than one-fifth (1/5) of all registered GBB groups.
+A request submitted in the form of a petition signed by one or more officers of no fewer than one-fifth (1/5) of all registered GBB groups

 Amendments to the GBB constitution must be passed by the General Body at a town hall.
-Each club will get a vote, as well as the GBB, which will have only one vote.
+Each club will get a vote, as well as the GBB board, which will have only one vote.
 Amendments must be passed by a majority vote or 51% of total votes placed.